thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 path-to-output.bin --pico8-dat c:/pico8/pico8.dat`

-You can create a multi-cart export by using `--extra-input`:
+You can create a multi-cart export by supplying additional input carts:

-`python shrinko8.py path-to-main-cart.p8 path-to-output.bin --pico8-dat c:/pico8/pico8.dat --extra-input extra-cart-1.p8  --extra-input extra-cart-2.p8`
+`python shrinko8.py path-to-main-cart.p8 extra-cart-1.p8 extra-cart-2.p8 path-to-output.bin --pico8-dat c:/pico8/pico8.dat`

+If you need to explicitly specify the type of each additional input cart, you can instead use `--extra-input`

+Also, if both the input and output are exports, all carts from the input get placed in the output, unless `--cart` is explicitly specified.

 ### Modifying exports